Marco87Developer/moneys-2/README.md

 Thanks to the `StringToCurrencyX` extension (`on String`) makes available the `toCurrency()` method, which allows to determine the `Currency` value from a string.

-## `Transaction` and `Transactions` classes
+## `MoneyTransaction` and `MoneyTransactions` classes

-The `Transaction` class records the date, the value, and the transaction method used.
+The `MoneyTransaction` class records the date, the value, and the transaction method used.
 It also has a *required* parameter for transaction identification: `id`.
 You should guarantee its uniqueness.

-`Transaction` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
-The method used is specified by the value of the `TransactionMethod` enumeration.
+`MoneyTransaction` is characterized according to whether it is income or expense (`ExpenseOrIncome` enumeration is used).
+The method used is specified by the value of the `MoneyTransactionMethod` enumeration.
 The frequency of renewal of a transaction is specified by the value of the `Renewal` enumeration.

-The `Transactions` class makes it easy to manage the history of the transactions.
+The `MoneyTransactions` class makes it easy to manage the history of the transactions.
 It provides these features:

 * Get the entire history of transactions.
 * Add one transaction to the history.